A-Rod, bidding for Mets, wants players to accept cap system - WHIZ News

 Baseball Commissioner Rob Manfred unilaterally announced a 60-game schedule this year as the union kept open the possibility of filing a grievance accusing teams of negotiating in bad faith.

-The union lost a grievance this year accusing the Chicago Cubs of manipulating the service time of star third baseman Kris Bryant to delay his eligibility for free agency and have a pending grievance charging several teams of failing to properly use proceeds from the revenue sharing plan among big league clubs.
+The union lost a grievance this year accusing the Chicago Cubs of manipulating the service time of star third baseman Kris Bryant to delay his eligibility for free agency and has a pending grievance charging several teams with failing to properly use proceeds from the revenue-sharing plan among big league clubs.

 Rodriguez made about $448 million in his big league career.
 He debuted with Texas in July 1994 and was sent back to Triple-A 10 days before the strike started on Aug.
 12. He maintains an “understanding that the leverage of the players in 1994 was wholly different than today.”